Floor Screeding Poplar

 A professional screeding company will also tell you if a structural engineer is required for your undertaking, in order to evaluate load requirements, point loadings and flex strength that your flooring may require to conform with British Standards and building regulations.

-Qualified and skilled tradespeople are necessary for a successful outcome and will extend your floor's lifespan by making use of the correct sort of screed for your room's anticipated purpose.
-The correct mix of screed and the way it is laid is also vital to ensure the final intergrity of your floor.
+Qualified and skilled workers are essential to a successful result and will extend the life of your floor through the use of the right type of screed for the intended purpose of your room.
+The correct mixture of screed and the methods used for laying it are also crucial to ensure the ultimate durability of your floor surface.

 There are a number of screeding companies in and around Poplar so if possible get multiple price quotes for your screeding project before picking out a company and know to what standard of finish it's for.
 The Surface Regularity (SR) finish is the figure to keep your eye on when receiving a quote from your Poplar screeding contractor.
 Each of the 3 SR levels deliver different qualities of finish, with SR1 being the best, with the least amount of deviation over the area.
 This means you may need to rectify any patches that might cause problems when putting down your final flooring material.